 “I spy something that is in front of the blue chair.”

 - Read God, I Need to Talk to Your About Paying Attention by Dan Carr

-- ABCJLM Bible Coloring Sheets: Little King Josiah
+- ABCJLM Bible Workbook: Paint the Little King Josiah worksheet with watercolor.

 - Make a Bible Scroll by cutting a brown paper bag into a long rectangle.
 Scrunch the paper up.
 Smooth it out (using a rolling pin is fun).
 Continue to scrunch and smooth the paper several times until wrinkles cover much of the paper.
 For the final time, smooth the paper out and paint with brown watercolor.
 Let dry.
 Curl the ends of the paper around a pencil and tightly roll to create the scroll effect.
 If the rectangle is cut extremely long, you may also wrap and glue the paper around paper towel rolls.
 Write Proverbs 19:20 on the scroll to match the Bible story.

 - Discuss how King Josiah was attentive to what God wanted Him to do and the importance of reading and learning the Bible.

 - Roll fruit roll-ups like scrolls and eat.

 - Click for more Little King Josiah ideas...

 • Math - Spatial - Beside, Next To, Between; Before, After; Behind, In back, In Front:

 - (See Gross Motor Skills)